Concorde 005: Layering Superpowers Unlocked

 Here at Spyplane HQ we’re longstanding fans of wearing 2 button-up shirts at once.
 When Shirt #2 slides into place over Shirt #1 we might even shout “2 Shirts!” in the joyous style of 2 Chainz.
 Doubling up on collared tops (or even tripling them, as Jonah has been known to do at his nuttiest, with a collared jacket completing the trifecta) can be extremely swaggy, tapping into the principle that Repetition of a Form with Minor Variation can be pleasing-verging-on-entrancing to behold.

-But my notions “advanced layering” grew exponentially the other day, when I saw this IG post (below) from Giovanna Flores, a great young designer who re-imagines secondhand clothing into new pieces, in the same art-fashion-upcycling vein as legend-in-the game Susan Cianciolo or the NYC line SC103.
+But my notion of “advanced layering” grew exponentially the other day, when I saw this IG post (below) from Giovanna Flores, a great young designer who re-imagines secondhand clothing into new pieces, in the same art-fashion-upcycling vein as legend-in-the game Susan Cianciolo or the NYC line SC103.
 (Spyfriend Laia Garcia-Furtado wrote about Flores’s Fall 2022 show at Vogue, here.)

 …IS THIS THE COOLEST WAY TO WEAR 2 SWEATSHIRTS AT ONCE?!